HEALTH CHALLENGES: RESEARCH SKILLS FOR THE 21ST CENTURY - 2018/9

 Workshops where students will gain hands on experience of using R to visualise and analyse data in R will be timetabled; full support and feedback will be given during these sessions

-Videos demonstrating the use of R using mock data will be provided on SurreyLearn for students to formatively assess their own understanding and ability
+Use of R using mock data will be formatively assessed in workshops to enable students to assess their understanding and ability then implement feedback

-Online applications will allow students to interactively assess their own understanding of probability and statistics
+Combination of workshops and online applications through SurreyLearn will allow students to interactively assess their own understanding of probability and statistics

 During the experimental design process additional small group tutorials and drop-in sessions will be timetabled for formative feedback.